coronado03/Speculo/README.md

 ## How To Use

 #### Installation
-The section needs to be filled
+The section needs to be filled.

 ## Contributors